 This defines the name of a TP4 file.
 Such a file can be downloaded automatically from TPanel.
-If the FTP credentials (user name and password) are correct and there is at least one TP4 file on the disc of the controller, then TPanel downloads the file, unpacks it and installs it.
+If the FTP credentials (user name and password) are correct and there is at least one TP4 file on the disc of the NetLinx, then TPanel downloads the file, unpacks it and installs it.
 After an automatic restart the new surface is visible.

 This so called combo box is the combination of an edit line and a list.
-When the settings dialog is opened, TPanel tries to connect to the controller with the given FTP credentials.
-If it succeeds it reads the root directory of the controller.
+When the settings dialog is opened, TPanel tries to connect to the NetLinx with the given FTP credentials.
+If it succeeds it reads the root directory of the NetLinx.
 It puts each file with a file extension of TP4 into this element.
 When you click on the small arrow on the right end of the line, it opens up and shows the content, if any.
+While this is true for desktops, it works similar for Android.
+The look and feel depends on the flavor of your phone.